Shourya5297/Shourya5297.github.io/README.md

 # 💫 About Me:
-I'm curently working on Flutter
+I'm currently working on Flutter

 ## 🌐 Socials: